How to Become an Applied Behavior Analyst in Florida

 Education Requirements

-The first step in the credentialing process is to earn a master’s or doctorate degree in education or psychology with a focus or minor in behavior analysis or in behavior analysis specifically.
+The first step in the credentialing process is to earn a master’s or doctorate degree in behavior analysis or in a similar field such as education or psychology.

-To ensure your program meets the BACB’s curriculum standards, select from online or campus-based programs accredited by the Association of Behavior Analysis International (ABAI) or those that otherwise include a Verified Course Sequence.
+To ensure your program meets the BACB’s curriculum standards, select from online or campus-based programs accredited by the Association for Professional Behavior Analysts (APBA) or accredited or recognized by the Association for Behavior Analysis International (ABAI).

 Experience Requirements

-Just some of the Florida ABA providers where you may be able to complete your independent field experience include:
+Just some of the Florida ABA providers where you may be able to complete your fieldwork include:

 Exam Requirements